The Gretsch White Falcon: A Brief History

 Since then, 60s generation rockers like Neil Young and Stephen Stills have brought their Falcons out in force, understanding the guitar’s potent sonic and visual appeal.
 Alongside Billy Duffy, the White Falcon has been seen prominently on stage with Martin Gore (Depeche Mode), Adam and the Ants, Don Felder (The Eagles), Roy Orbison and even AC/DC’s Malcolm Young on occasion.
 One modern iconic Falcon fan is ex-Chili Pepper John Frusciante, who used his vintage Falcon frequently throughout the band’s earth-conquering Californication album.

-Bono’s signature Irish Falcon technically doesn’t count since it is green.
+Bono’s signature Irish Falcon is a green variuation on the classic.
 Black Falcons also exist, and are also unspeakably cool, but do not qualify for inclusion here for similar reasons.

 The Gretsch White Falcon has been making history on its own terms for over 60 years now.
 Like the finest of fine wines, the Falcon has seasoned and settled into its sizeable, iconic frame.
 The White Falcon must be taken on its own terms: you must allow it to somewhat play you, rather than the other way around.
 Given this attitude, the Gretsch White Falcon gives up an experience like no other, proving itself to be one of the finest and most singular guitars in existence.